-U.S., Japan pull nationals from China as virus toll jumps
+U.S., Japan pull nationals from China virus city, huge economic hit forecast

 Like other respiratory infections, it is spread by droplets from coughs and sneezes, with an incubation time between one and 14 days.
 There are signs it may spread before symptoms show.

-Wuhan, with a population of 11 million, is racing to build two dedicated hospitals with 2,600 beds for victims, the official People’s Daily said.

 About 60 cases, but no deaths, have been reported in 15 other countries, including the United States, France and Singapore.
-Airports around the world are screening passengers from China.

 In the first known cases in the Middle East, the United Arab Emirates (UAE) diagnosed four members of a Chinese family who arrived from Wuhan with the coronavirus.